 Industrial Emissions Directive (IED)

 The Industrial Emissions Directive came into force on 6th January 2011.
-IED recasts seven existing Directives related to industrial emissions into a single clear, coherent legislative
+IED recasts seven existing Directives related to industrial emissions into a single clear, coherent legislative instrument.

-instrument.
 The recast includes IPPC, LCPD, the Waste Incineration Directive, the Solvents Emissions Directive and three Directives on Titanium Dioxide.

 IGEM

-Institute of Gas Engineers and Managers Incremental Obligated Entry Capacity
+Institute of Gas Engineers and Managers.

+Incremental Obligated Entry Capacity

 Special Condition 5F of the Licence categorises entry capacity into different classes of capacity for revenue purposes.
-Incremental obligated entry capacity is capacity that National Grid must offer for sale to Shippers above a pre-determined baseline level (also defined in the Licence) and is triggered through long term auction signals placed by Shippers.
+Incremental obligated entry capacity is capacity that we must offer for sale to shippers above a pre-determined baseline level (also defined in the Licence) and is triggered through long term auction signals placed by shippers.

 Interconnector